lorrainemakuyana/react-notepad/README.md

 ```

 ### Mapping Components
 The data that is passed in is usually put in a different file, e.g. a js file or a json file or in an API somewhere.
-If data is is an array, you can take advantage of advanced array methods such as map, filter, some etc. to help in constructing components.
-For example: ]
+If data is in an array, you can take advantage of advanced array methods such as map, filter, some etc. to help in constructing components.
+For example:

 ```
     // in the Joke.js file